The Fostering Network

 If a foster carer states that they wish to resign they must be advised that they must do this in writing.

-All written resignations must be date stamped on receipt and given to the Operations Manager Family Placement Service
+All written resignations must be date stamped on receipt and given to the Group Manager Family Placement Service

 The Independent Reviewing Officer for foster carer reviews will be notified of the carer’s resignation and will contact them to arrange an exit interview.